kiriaze/new-sg/README.md

 Change directory into cloned project & run Node Package Manager to install everything...and you're good to go.

-This will open up a server with your styleguide and start watching for changes, with automatic refreshes on all devices! **Easy peazy titty squeezy.**
+This will open up a server with your styleguide and start watching for changes, with automatic refreshes on all devices! **Easy peazy lemmon squeezy.**

 	$ cd styleguide && npm install